-Greedy Algorithm is an algorithmic strategy used to make the best optional choice at a very small stage while eventually outputting a globally optimum solution.
+It is an algorithmic strategy used to make the best optional choice at a very small stage while eventually outputting a globally optimum solution.
 This algorithm picks the best solution feasible at that moment without regard to any consequences.
-Greedy method says that problem should be solved in stages wherein each one input is considered given that this input is feasible.
-As this approach only focuses on an immediate result with no regard for the bigger picture, is considered greedy.
+The greedy method says that problem should be solved in stages wherein each one input is considered given that this input is feasible.
+As this approach only focuses on an immediate result with no regard for the bigger picture, it is considered greedy.

 Defining the Core Concept

-Till now, we know what a greedy algorithm is and why is it named so.
+Till now, we know what it is and why is it named so.
 The below pointers will make you understand the greedy algorithm in a better way.
 By now, it has been very clear that the greedy algorithm only works when there is a problem; nevertheless, this approach is only applicable if we have a condition or constraint to that problem.

 Types of Problems